Most of the year your yardwaste should fit in your waste cart where it will share space with your weekly garbage.

 But what about times when you have more then will fit, like the spring and fall?

-For six weeks each spring and six weeks each fall, the City is ready to take on that surge of yardwaste through a separate yardwaste collection contract.
+Starting in spring of 2021, for six weeks each spring and six weeks each fall, the City is ready to take on that surge of yardwaste through a separate yardwaste collection contract.
 You can put your excess yardwaste in the special yard-waste paper bags that weigh up to 40 pounds – just like you used to, and for these 12 weeks each year that yardwaste, as much as you want, will be collected sep-arately and composted!
-The schedule for the spring and fall yardwaste collection will be announced through the news media and on this website.
+The schedule for the 2021 spring and fall yardwaste collection will be announced through the news media and on this website.

 What if I have excess yardwaste at other times of the year?